U.S. Government Propaganda Photo (1943)

 While some of the photographs of children and women are indeed stunning, regrettably they convey an entirely false image of what they had been through in the Soviet Gulag.
 Those looking at the photos cannot tell from their inadequate online descriptions that the women had been imprisoned in the Soviet Union and had worked there as slave laborers before being evacuated to Iran.
 Some of the older children were also doing slave labor to keep themselves and their families from starving.

 The small image in the online Library of Congress collection, titled “This is how Polish children look when they arrive in Iran,” is attributed to the Polish American Council and its online record does not say from where these children came to Iran during the war.
 The mystery photo was probably taken in Iran in August 1942, most likely by a U.S. Army officer, Lt.
-Col. Henry I. Szymanski who reported to Washington in November 1942 that 50% of Polish children in Soviet captivity many have died from malnutrition and that “[Polish] Women not accustomed to hard manual labor and consequently not able to earn enough for their daily bread had a choice of starving to death or submitting to the Bolshevik or Mongol supervisor.”
+Col. Henry I. Szymanski who reported to Washington in November 1942 that 50% of Polish children in Soviet captivity may have died from malnutrition and that “[Polish] Women not accustomed to hard manual labor and consequently not able to earn enough for their daily bread had a choice of starving to death or submitting to the Bolshevik or Mongol supervisor.”

-Women of all nationalities were victim of repeated rapes by Soviet guards.
+Women of all nationalities were victims of repeated rapes by Soviet guards.
 Very few women refugees were willing to talk about it after the war.
 They were silenced by their trauma and shame.
 It was a precursor of what would be the fate of many women in East-Central Europe and millions of German women in the Soviet-occupied part of Germany.4 It was also not something that pro-Soviet leftist OWI propagandists would have found even remotely believable during the war and would want to publicize.
 They bought into Soviet propaganda lies that all Poles loyal to the Polish government in exile were reactionaries, anti-Semites and fascists.5 Supporting Stalin and propagandizing for the Soviet Union was, in their view, absolutely the right thing to do in the fight against fascism.

 Lasting Effects of Propaganda

 U.S. government officials in the Roosevelt administration had access to Szymanski’s photos of starved Polish children coming out of Russia and to other U.S. military and diplomatic reports on Soviet atrocities but classified them as secret to prevent their use by media outlets in the United States and abroad.
-Pro-Soviet OWI propagandists produced instead their own photographs, press releases and Voice of America radio broadcasts designed to mislead and confuse Americans and foreign audiences about the condition of wartime refugees who had been Stalin’s prisoners, without mentioning that they had been arrested, deported and cruelly mistreated by the Soviet communist regime.
+Pro-Soviet OWI propagandists produced instead their own photographs, press releases, and Voice of America radio broadcasts designed to mislead and confuse Americans and foreign audiences about the condition of wartime refugees who had been Stalin’s prisoners, without mentioning that they had been arrested, deported and cruelly mistreated by the Soviet communist regime.

-The disinformation they produced not only had confused many independent journalists as it was being released; for many decades it has affected future media reporting by poorly-informed journalists.
+The disinformation they produced not only had confused many independent journalists as it was being released; for many decades, it has affected future media reporting by poorly-informed journalists.
 Propaganda can have a very long shelf life, as it has had in the case of Polish refugees.

 It is, however, important to remember that not all Americans were deceived by Soviet and Roosevelt administration narratives about Stalin’s intentions.
 There were many, including members of Congress and some journalists outside of the OWI and VOA who were not afraid to point out fraud and deception in how Stalin and Soviet Russia were being sold to Americans by their own government in collusion with Russian propagandists.